Early Childhood Initiative

 These surveys paired with national studies prompted the six Minnesota Initiative Foundations to launch the Minnesota Thrive Initiative in 2007.
 The Minnesota Thrive Initiative goal is to build powerful community action teams that work to increase awareness, early intervention and prevention efforts among families, childcare providers and healthcare professionals.

-In Central Minnesota, the Greater St. Cloud Area Thrive group is working to ensure that all families have access to the information and resources they need.
-For more information about the St. Cloud Area Thrive Coalition, contact Jane Ellison at (320) 258-1103.
+In Central Minnesota, the Greater St. Cloud Area Thrive Coalition is working to ensure that all families have access to the information and resources they need.
+For more information, visit the Thrive website.

 Early Childhood Dental Network